Jaeha0526/swe-gym-vm-setup/README.md

 This repository contains scripts to quickly set up a VM for running SWE-Gym with OpenHands.
 The setup includes:

-1. Python environment and OpenHands setup (required)
+1. Python environment and OpenHands setup
-2. Docker installation and configuration (optional)
+2. Docker installation and configuration
-3. SWE-Gym Docker image download (optional)
+3. SWE-Gym Docker image download
 4. Server setup to accept tool execution requests from external models

 ## Quick Start